AkshayraviC09YC47/Favicon-Hash-Creater/README.md

 # Favicon-Hash-Creater
-This a simple tool to find facicon hash
+This a simple tool to find favicon hash

 # Installation:
 `pip3 install -r requirements.txt`